PopifyJS/PopifyJS.github.io/README.md

 `overlay`: specifies if you want a background behind the popup or not.
 [Boolean] <br>
 `closeOnBackground`: specifies if you want the popup to close when the overlay or background is clicked.
 [Boolean] <br>
+`closeOnEscape`: specifies if the popup is to be closed on "escape" key press or not.
+[Boolean] <br>
 `short`: specifies if you want the popup size to be short or not.
 [Boolean] <br>
 `icon`: specifies icon for the popup. "success", "error", "warning", "question", "info" are all the available icons.
 [String] <br>
 `closeIcon`: specifies if you want a close icon in the popup or not.
 [Boolean] <br>